 Researcher finds 'stunning' rate of COVID among deer.
 Here's what it means for humans

 Between October and December of last year, researchers swabbed the noses of 93 dead deer from across Pennsylvania.
-Nearly a fifth of the animals tested positive for COVID.
+Nearly a fifth of the animals tested positive for the coronavirus.

-This is one result from a new pair of soon-to-be-published studies with the latest evidence for COVID spillover from humans into wild white-tailed deer where the virus picked up a raft of new mutations.
-In addition, in one case, COVID most likely later spilled back from the deer into a human.
+This is one result from a new pair of soon-to-be-published studies with the latest evidence for coronavirus spillover from humans into wild white-tailed deer where the coronavirus picked up a raft of new mutations.
+In addition, in one case, the coronavirus most likely later spilled back from the deer into a human.
 That's a first.

-These new findings — which follow an earlier study about COVID in the white-tailed deer population — are raising renewed concerns over the unpredictability of spillover events and the potential risks posed to humans.
+These new findings — which follow an earlier study about the coronavirus in the white-tailed deer population — are raising renewed concerns over the unpredictability of spillover events and the potential risks posed to humans.
 Here are a few questions being asked about the deer spillovers.

-No. "These are deer that died with COVID," says Andrew Marques, a microbiology Ph.D. student at the University of Pennsylvania's Perelman School of Medicine.
+No. "These are deer that died with COVID," says Andrew Marques, a microbiology Ph.D. student at the University of Pennsylvania's Perelman School of Medicine and the lead author on the Pennsylvania findings still out for review.
 "These aren't deer that died from COVID."
 Rather, they'd been hunted or struck by oncoming traffic.
-But an almost 20% COVID positivity rate is, according to Marques, lead author on the Pennsylvania findings still out for review, "absolutely stunning when we consider the positivity rate in humans," which is much lower.
+But an almost 20% coronavirus positivity rate is, according to Marques, "absolutely stunning when we consider the positivity rate in humans," which is much lower.
 In Philadelphia, for instance, the positivity test rate is currently hovering around 3%.

 We don't know for sure.
 Marques admits, "Everything is basically speculation at the moment."
 So let's speculate.

 It's possible there was some form of direct deer-human interaction, perhaps through people feeding the animals.
-Or maybe the deer drank human wastewater or untreated sewage and picked up circulating coronavirus, though Marques finds that possibility unlikely because the virus isn't typically stable for long periods of time outside the body and typical wastewater treatment would destroy viral particles.
-Or perhaps COVID passed through one of the known intermediate animal host species like a mink, feral cat or deer mouse.
+Or maybe the deer drank human wastewater or untreated sewage and picked up circulating coronavirus, though Marques finds that possibility unlikely because the virus isn't typically stable for long periods of time outside the body and because typical wastewater treatment would destroy viral particles.
+Or perhaps the coronavirus passed through one of the known intermediate animal host species, such as a mink, feral cat or deer mouse.

-However it happened, once COVID reached the deer, it clearly spread among the animals.
+However it happened, once the coronavirus reached the deer, it clearly spread among the animals.
 In fact, certain deer behaviors may increase the ease of transmission.
 "Deer touch noses sometimes in a form of greeting," Marques explains.
 And when exhaling, deer release clouds of vapor, just as other mammals do.
-In humans, COVID is a respiratory disease that travels via droplets through the air.
+In humans, COVID-19 is a respiratory disease in which the coronavirus travels via droplets through the air.
 The same is likely true in deer.

 As for symptoms, other researchers have reported that most infected deer tend not to have noticeable symptoms.